 For payment purposes, the watermain will be measured along the centreline of the mains in a horizontal plane between specified points of intersection (PI’s), valves, and sloped areas.
 No allowance in measurement shall be made for sloped or vertical sections.

 Measurement will be based on shop drawing calculations or field measurements and shall terminate at the first joint outside of any and all chamber walls.
 Pipe through chambers (between the first joints outside of the chamber walls) will be included as part of the chambers.
-Refer to Section 02631 - Maintenance Holes, Catch Basins, Ditch Inlets, and Valve Chambers.

 Payment shall include full compensation for all labour, materials and equipment required to complete the Work as specified in the Contract Documents.

-Include the following in the unit price bid per metre of watermain:
+Include the following in the unit price bid per meter of watermain:

 All necessary clearing and grubbing.
-[Consultant to confirm whether clearing and grubbing are included in another specification pay item and amend as required]

 Excavation to grade and disposal of excess material off Site.

-Unloading, storage and handling of [pre-ordered] materials (if included in the Contract).
+Unloading, storage and handling of watermain arrived on site.

 Supply and installation of all pipes, fittings, bends, adaptors, reducers, specials, sleeves, intermediate closure pieces, restrainers, thrust blocks, joints, bedding, supporting and protecting existing services, supply and installation of tracer wire and cathodic protection (refer to Section 02555 – Cathodic Protection).